Sienna: Burnt sienna

 The pigment is also known as red earth, red ochre, and terra rossa.
-On the Colour Index International, the pigment is known as PR-102.
+On the Color Index International, the pigment is known as PR-102.

-This version is from the Italian Ferrario 1919 colour list.
+This version is from the Italian Ferrario 1919 color list.

-The first recorded use of burnt sienna as a colour name in English was in 1853.
+The first recorded use of burnt sienna as a color name in English was in 1853.

 Burnt sienna pigment (Maerz and Paul)

 This variation of burnt sienna is from the Maerz and Paul "A Dictionary of Color" from 1930.
 It is considerably lighter than most other versions of burnt sienna.
 It was a mix of burnt orange and raw sienna.

 Dark sienna (ISCC-NBS)

-This infobox shows the colour dark sienna.
-This variation is from the ISCC-NBS colour list.
-A similar dark sienna paint was frequently used on Bob Ross's TV show, The Joy of Painting.
+This infobox shows the color dark sienna from the ISCC-NBS color list.

-Sienna (X11 colour)
+Sienna (X11 color)

-The web colour sienna is defined by the list of X11 colours used in web browsers and web design.
+The web color sienna is defined by the list of X11 colors used in web browsers and web design.